ut-issl/s2e-documents/Specifications/Component/AOCS/Spec_RWJitter.md

 ## 3. Results of verifications
 - In this section, jitter output when the RW is rotated at a constant speed is verified.
-    1. X-axis torque data in time domain
+    1. X-axis torque data in the time domain
         1. overview
-            -   The RW model is rotated at 4000 rpm, 6000 rpm and 8000 rpm and the disturbance torque is compared with the actual experiment.
+            -   The RW model is rotated at 4000 rpm, 6000 rpm, and 8000 rpm, and the disturbance torque is compared with the actual experiment.
         2. initial condition
             1. input files
                 - `SampleSimbase.ini`